Elleined/web-development-notes/README.md

 ### Control Value Accessor
 - Used to create a link between form control instance and html element

+- formGroup:
+- formGroupName: For nested form
+- formControlName: For each form field
+- formArrayName: For dynamic fields like list

 ## 2 Types of Forms
 ### Reactive Forms
 #### Control Value Management